 This smooth chocolate bark gets its perfect texture by using raw cacao butter and cashew butter.
-By adding a mixture of nuts, seeds, berries and salt, you have a nutritious, delicious and healthy snack.
+By adding a mixture of roasted nuts, seeds, berries and salt, you have a nutritious, delicious and healthy snack.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.